 Prior to co-launching DKW in 2012, Ella worked at Andrew Nurnberg Associates as an Assistant Literary Agent for three years.
 She loves the creative side of collaborating with authors, pitching exciting projects and handling negotiations.
 Ella represents upmarket contemporary and historical fiction, science fiction, and some non-fiction.
 She also represents a wide range of children’s fiction for the 9-12 and YA age groups.
 She is passionate about finding and championing new voices, including those traditionally under-represented in publishing.

 She has an MA in Publishing from University College London and a BA in Anglo-Saxon, Norse and Celtic from the University of Cambridge.
-She was Chair of the Society of Young Publishers in 2011, and has also volunteered as the SYP’s Events Officer and Treasurer.
+She was Chair of the Society of Young Publishers in 2011, and has also volunteered as the SYP’s Events Officer and Treasurer; as an SYP alumna she has offered mentoring to young people in the industry.
 She became a Freeman of the Stationers’ Company in 2012, and became Chair of the Young Stationers’ Committee in 2018.
 Ella was included in The Bookseller’s list of Rising Stars in 2013, and was a winner of the London Book Fair Trailblazer Awards 2016 and the Young Stationers’ Prize 2016.
+Since 2016 she has regularly worked with London’s Writer Development Agency Spread the Word, and has also been involved with Penguin Random House’s WriteNow programme, as well as regularly giving talks on careers in publishing and how to get published at universities, schools and literary festivals.